opencast/opencast-project-infrastructure/ansible-buildbot-cluster/readme.md

-BuildBot
+Buildbot
 ==========

-These scripts setup BuildBot and configure it for Opencast usage.
+These scripts setup Buildbot and configure it for Opencast usage.
 Buildbot runs as its own user, so a second login user is required.
 Please see the infrastructure users playbook to set those up!
-To deploy BuildBot, run:
+To deploy Buildbot, run:

     ansible-playbook -K -i hosts buildbot.yml

-To update BuildBot run:
+To update Buildbot run:

     ansible-playbook -K -i hosts reconfig.yml